Probing the earliest phases in the formation of massive galaxies with simulated HST+JWST imaging data from Illustris: EXPECTATIONS FOR THE DERIVATION OF THE SFH OF MASSIVE GALAXIES WITH HST+JWST DATA

-In Table~\ref{tab:tqs}, we summarize the mass-fraction formation times (and corresponding redshifts) for all the SFHs shown in figs.~\ref{fig:res_fig1} and~\ref{fig:res_fig2}.
-We have calculated an estimation of the uncertainties for the 2D-SPS-derived values by taking into account the (300) individual SFHs for each galaxy and by calculating the mass-fraction formation times for all of them.
+In Table~\ref{tab:tqs}, we summarize the mass-fraction formation times (and corresponding redshifts) for all the SFHs shown in Figs.~\ref{fig:res_fig1} and~\ref{fig:res_fig2}.
+We have calculated an estimation of the uncertainties for the 2D-SPS-derived values of the main sample of $1<z<4$ progenitors by taking into account the (300) individual SFHs for each galaxy and by calculating the mass-fraction formation times for all of them.
 We estimate the uncertainty for the 2D-SPS-derived formation times as the quartile values of these distributions.